kylielee505/flux1k/README.md

 See the [Config file](extra_model_paths.yaml.example) to set the search paths for models.
 In the standalone windows build you can find this file in the ComfyUI directory.
 Rename this file to extra_model_paths.yaml and edit it with your favorite text editor.

-## Jupyter Notebook
+## Colab Notebook

-To run it on services like paperspace, kaggle or colab you can use my [Jupyter Notebook](notebooks/comfyui_colab.ipynb)
+To run it on colab or paperspace you can use my [Colab Notebook](notebooks/comfyui_colab.ipynb) here: [Link to open with google colab](https://colab.research.google.com/github/comfyanonymous/ComfyUI/blob/master/notebooks/comfyui_colab.ipynb)

 ## Manual Install (Windows, Linux)